Experts explore 25 tomato, pepper seed varieties in Nigeria

-Speaking at a seed exhibition event over the weekend in Benin City, Edo State, the experts advised farmers in Nigeria to explore research for productivity, quality and quantity.
+Speaking during a seed exhibition event held in Benin City, Edo State recently, they advised farmers in Nigeria to explore research for productivity, quality and quantity.

 According to Chief Executive Officer, PROFYTA, Ewout Schurink, the outcome of tomato and pepper seed research is based on soil and climate, adding that the result varies from region to region.